 Despite the IRA eligibility of platinum and palladium, gold and silver remain particularly popular among precious metals IRA investors.
 Meanwhile, the somewhat forgotten metals—especially palladium—have flown under the radar as viable assets in self-directed IRAs.

 There’s already a marketplace for palladium bullion products, but the metal took another familiar form a while back.
-The American Eagle coin, a prominent and relatively trusted “brand” in the precious metals community, was made available to palladium investors on September 25, 2017.
-The first ever Palladium American Eagle featured one ounce of .9995 fine palladium and therefore meets the minimum purity requirement for IRA eligibility.
+The American Eagle coin, a prominent “brand” in the precious metals community, was made available to palladium investors on September 25, 2017.
+The inaugural Palladium American Eagle featured one ounce of 99.95% fine palladium, thus meeting the minimum purity requirement for IRA eligibility.

 It’s worth noting that the palladium market has exhibited a higher degree of volatility than those of gold and silver.
-After reaching $900.00 per ounce in 2015, palladium fell to $500.00 in 2016 before bouncing back.
-The correction was just as swift as the drop, but those may have been tense months for anyone who monitored palladium prices on a daily basis.
-In this regard, palladium mirrors the main securities indexes by sustaining drop-offs from time to time.
 However, unlike stocks or mutual funds, physical assets tend to consistently bear value as investments, commodities, and sometimes even as currency.
 Traded shares, on the other hand, will always carry the risk of becoming worthless.